Ohio Birth Injury Lawyer

 The situation is different if defective medical equipment causes the child’s injury.
 In such a case, the Ohio product liability statute of limitations will apply.

 Due to short and varied deadlines for filing a birth injury case, it’s important to speak with a birth injury lawyer as soon as possible to receive legal advice regarding your rights and eligibility for compensation.
-Missing the time limit to file can forever bar you from receiving compensation for your losses.
+Failure to meet the statute of limitations deadline can permanently bar you from seeking compensation for your losses.

 Additional Ohio Medical Malpractice Requirements